swift-server/RediStack/README.md

 The docs for the latest tagged release are always available at https://mordil.gitlab.io/swift-redi-stack.

+## Questions

+For bugs or feature requests, file a new [issue](https://gitlab.com/mordil/swift-redi-stack/issues).

+For all other support requests, please email [support@redistack.info](mailto:support@redistack.info).

 ## Changelog

 [SemVer](https://semver.org/) changes are documented for each release on the [releases page](https://gitlab.com/Mordil/swift-redi-stack/-/releases).